Last updated on July 29th, 2024 at 12:22 pm

 ▪️ Now I visit as an adult while traveling America in our RV full-time!

-While I would never call myself an “islander” (someone who grew up on the island and lives there year-round), I have spent months exploring, hiking, and biking every nook and cranny of Mackinac, and that history has left me with a lot of knowledge about the island!
+While I would never call myself an “islander” (someone who grew up on the island and lives there year-round), I have spent months exploring, hiking, and biking every nook and cranny of Mackinac Island.
+That history has left me with a lot of knowledge about the island!

 The last “c” is pronounced as “aw” in Mackinac.